207 Squadron Royal Air Force Association

 'this web-site provides a source of information about Royal Air Force Station Waddington and its environs.
 It is hoped that it will be a useful resource for service personnel and aviation enthusiasts alike.'

-As a matter of interest John Hamlin, the author of 207's official history Always Prepared, also wrote a book on RAF Waddington - For Faith and Freedom.
+John Hamlin, the author of 207's official history Always Prepared, also wrote a book on RAF Waddington - For Faith and Freedom.

-Map of Waddington/airfield area via multimap.com
+Map of Waddington/airfield area via Google maps

 RAF Cranfield